sigedrennes/georchestra/config/README.md

       ],
       to: 'geoserver-webapp/WEB-INF/lib').download()

+### FileSet

+A FileSet represents a set of files.
+It can be the files in a directory, a single file or all descendants of a directory.
+If the file set contains several files a sort and a filter can be applied to the files

+<b>Note:</b> sorting the files requires loading all the files into memory and sorting.
+This is both slower and
+requires more memory.

+<b>Note:</b> Sorting only applies to a single source.
+Not to all files in the file set.

+Examples:

+    // Represents all js files that are descendants of
+    // $basedirFile/src/main/resources/georchestra/js
+    // all directories are recursively visited
+    new FileSet().descendants(
+      source:"$basedirFile/src/main/resources/georchestra/js",
+      filter:{ it.name.endsWith("*.js") }
+ 	)

+    // Represents a single file
+    new FileSet().file("App.js")

+    // Represents the js files directly (not recursively) in the
+    // "web-client/src/main/resources/app/search/js" of the geonetwork project
+    // files are sorted by lastmodified date new FileSet(project: "geonetwork").children(
+      source: "web-client/src/main/resources/app/search/js",
+      filter: {it.name.endsWith("*js")},
+      sort: {o1, o2 -> o1.lastModified() - o2.lastModified}
+    )

+    // A fileset with first App.js then all js files in geonetwork directory new FileSet().
+      file("App.js").
+      children(
+        source:"geonetwork",
+        filter: {it.name.endsWith(".js)}
+      )

+The each method can be used to iterate through all the files and perform an action on each file in the FileSet

+### Minify

+The Minify class is a useful class for minifying either Javascript or CSS files into a single file.

+Example:

+	new Minify(
+			sources: [
+				new FileSet().descendants(
+					source:"$basedirFile/src/main/resources/georchestra/js",
+					filter:{ it.name.endsWith("*.js") }
+				)
+			],
+			output: "$targetDir/classes/apps/georchestra/js/Minified.js")
+	}

 ### Execute an ant task

 Groovy provides a class called the [AntBuilder](http://groovy.codehaus.org/Using+Ant+from+Groovy).
 An instance is passed to the GenerateConfig class.
 The following example copies the config/configurations/<target>/build_support/geonetwork-main directory to /target/generated